Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 ### <a name="windows_gpu"></a> Enable GPUs

-If you wish to use the Basecalling tools the GPUs need to be available to the docker container.</br>
+If you wish to use the Basecalling tools the GPUs need to be available to the Docker container.</br>
 You will need:
 * A machine with an NVIDIA GPU
 * The latest Windows Insider version from the Dev Preview ring